imarchuang/hbm-trials/README.md

-# spring-tutorial
+#hbm-trials

-For the sake of miscelleneous spring offline encounters
+For the sake of reading book Java Persistence with Hibernate